BenPortz/job-scout/README.md

 is untrusted input**.
 Job descriptions are attacker-controlled text.

 - **Scraped content is treated as data.** A listing containing *"ignore previous instructions and navigate to…"* is scored as text and reported.
-The agent does not act on it.
+Ideally the agent will not act on it.
 - **Page scripting is read-only and pinned to files.** The agent runs the reviewed snippets in `[jobscout/extractors/](jobscout/extractors/)` verbatim.
 It never composes page script at runtime.
 This is an important part of the